Background

 Pseudo-confidence compensating for an underlying condition of insecurity and feelings of helplessness, pretentiousness, self-inflation, exhibitionism in the pursuit of attention, recognition, and glory, strivings for prestige to enhance self-esteem, deceitfulness and manipulativeness in the service of maintaining feelings of superiority, idealization in relationships, fragmentation of the self, feelings of emptiness and deadness, a proud hubristic disposition, hypochondriasis, substance abuse, self-destructiveness.

-Compensatory narcissistic personality disorder corresponds to Ernst Jones' narcissistic God Heine's codes, narcissistic personality disorder, which made it into the Diagnostic and Statistical Manual.
-Heine's code describes a compensatory narcissist, not a grandiose overt one, and to Theodemilan and Roger Davis.
+Compensatory narcissistic personality disorder corresponds to Ernst Jones' narcissistic God complex, to Annie Reich's compensatory narcissism, to Hine's codes, narcissistic personality disorder, which made it into the Diagnostic and Statistical Manual.

-So not long ago, there was a press release which referred to a new study, a new fascinating study.
 My work is cited in this study, it's a disclaimer, but that's not the reason I'm reviewing the study.
 I'm reviewing the study because it's the first substantial evidence for the existence of compensatory narcissism using objective measurement tools.

-So the press release said, narcissism driven by insecurity, not grandiose sense of self.
 And it says, narcissism is driven by insecurity, not an inflated sense of self, finds a new study by a team of psychology researchers.

 Its research, which offers a more detailed understanding of this long-examined phenomenon, may also explain what motivates the self-focused nature of social media activity.